veo-labs/openveo-portal/docs/developers/end-to-end-tests.md

 }
 ```

-Finally the logger has to be configured through **loggerTestConf.json**.
+The logger has to be configured through **loggerTestConf.json**.
 Typically you may want to deactivate logger standard output.

 **~/.openveo/core/loggerTestConf.json**